una/personal-goals/happy-moments/happy-moments.md

 03/23/2015
 ---
 I walked all over Sydney today.
 After I landed I was on the prowl for eyeshadow and got my makeup done at a maekup store and the woman rejuvinated my skin.
 Amazing.

+03/24/2015
+---
+Went to the Sydney Aquarium today with one of my hostel roomates.
+It was so well done and a lot of fun :)

+03/25/2015
+---
+I spent the morning at Bondi Beach and really enjoyed it :) I love how active Sydney is.

+03/26/2015
+---
+Today was the first day of CSS Conf AU!
+I had a really awesome time chatting with and getting to know the other attendees and speakers!

+03/27/2015
+---
+I gave my talk at CSS Conf AU today.
+It went pretty well and I got so much great, positive feedback.
+Such a rewarding experience.

+03/28/2015
+---
+I stayed up until 3 AM chatting with some of the other CSS Conf AU speakers (Kenneth, Thomas, Andrew, and Mike).
+I love this part of travel and meeting people -- really insightful late-night conversation.

+03/29/2015
+---
+The organizers and CSS Conf AU speakers went to the Healesville Sanctuary today (which was unbelieveable) and afterward there was a fun hat party on Glen's rooftop.
+Australians are so much fun.